mhweiner/brek/docs/loaders.md

 Loaders are custom functions that are called during startup (run-time).
 This can be used to do anything, such as fetching secrets from AWS Secrets Manager, or any other dynamic runtime operation.
 They can be Promise/async/await based.

+## Available Loaders

+- [`awsSecret`](https://github.com/mhweiner/brek-loader-aws-secrets-manager): Fetches a secret from AWS Secrets Manager.
+Takes `key` and `region` as parameters.

+Submit a PR to add your own loaders to this list! 🚀

 ## Example

 _conf/default.json_